wulymammoth/wulymammoth/README.md

 ---

-Hi there, stranger! 👋  I'm David.
-I do keyboard cat things and enjoy sharing them with others.
-I enjoy collaborative work where all involved are learning, challenged, and having a good time doing it.
+👋  I'm David -- I mash keys on a spaceship-lookin' keyboard, the [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2/) and use a vertical mouse, the [Evoluent VMDMW](https://evoluent.com/products/vmdmw/) and it sometimes ends up having utility

 ---

 **quick-hitters/about**

 - applied computer science . programming is a pastime . sports fanatic (NBA, NFL) . hip-hop .
 EDM . fueled by imposter-syndrome 😬
-- programming languages (using/dabbling/dabbled) : PureScript, Elixir, Erlang, Python, Ruby, Clojure, Rust, Go, JavaScript, Kotlin, Haskell, and many more
+- programming languages (using/dabbling/dabbled) : Solidity, PureScript, Elixir, Erlang, Python, Ruby, Clojure, Rust, Go, JavaScript, Kotlin, Haskell, and many more
 - fast keyboard-centric (mouseless) workflows : Unix utilities, Alacritty (terminal), NeoVim/Vim, fzf, ripgrep, tmux

 ---

 **technical interests (present)**

-- distributed systems : protocols, algorithms, and data-structures, e.g., IPFS (InterPlanetary File System), a distributed system for storing and accessing files, websites, applications, and data
+- distributed systems protocols, data-structures, and algorithms, particularly those being used in distributed ledgers, e.g. blockchains
-- open standards : WASM (Web Assembly) and WASI (Web Assembly System Interface)
+- declarative programming with functional and/or reactive languages and how they can yield less buggy and more robust systems